ShaonMajumder/sprint-management-java/Project-Proposal.md

 - Team member workload monitoring
 - Analytics and reporting

+# Methodology:
+We will use an Agile methodology to develop the sprint management system.
+We will work in sprints, with each sprint lasting two weeks.
+We will hold daily stand-up meetings to discuss progress and address any issues or roadblocks.
+We will use a combination of Scrum and Kanban methodologies to manage our tasks and workflow.

 ## Features
 The tool will have the following features:
 - User login